Selecting and Moving

 In the app, you select components by clicking them.
 Selecting a component shows a blue outline around it, and a bar with quick actions:

-When an element is selected, you can grab it by the move handle ( ) to drag and drop it into other components.
-Bootstrap Studio knows where components can be dropped and automatically adds CSS classes and other attributes that the Bootstrap framework expects.
+When an element is selected, you can grab it by the move handle () to drag and drop it into other components.
+Bootstrap Studio knows where components can be dropped and automatically adds styles and other attributes if needed.

-Tip: You can also drag from the Stage and drop components on the Overview panel for greater precision.
+- You can drag from the Stage and drop components on the Overview panel for greater precision.

 Some elements like the HTML and Body are locked and can't be moved (you can recognize them by the small padlock in the Overview panel).
 This is necessary so that Bootstrap Studio can guarantee that your page remains in a consistent state and can't be broken accidentally.

-Locked components shouldn't limit you in any way - when a component is locked, this means that you can find many options for controlling it in the Options panel.
+Locked components shouldn't limit you in any way - when a component is locked, this means that you can find many options for controlling it in the component options.